kubernetes/website/content/en/docs/contribute/style/page-content-types.md

 ## Reference

-A component tool reference page shows the `--help` output for a Kubernetes component tool.
+A component tool reference page shows the description and flag options output for a Kubernetes component tool.
 Each page output depends upon the component tool's source code in `kubernetes/kubernetes`.

-Typically a tool reference page has several sections:
+A tool reference page has several possible sections:

 | Page section                 |
 |------------------------------|